MaikelChan/BKSaveEditor/README.md

 - It can edit save files from the Nintendo 64 version of the game.
 - It can edit pretty much everything, except probably some still unknown stuff.
-- You can copy and delete save slots.
+- It can copy and delete save slots.

 ## Screenshots